DarrellWins/Tricksy-Battle-Project/readme.md

 - reveals cards after each round for each player basic win conditions are in place.

+# Round one
+A random player is chosen to lead the round.
+Both players choose a card to play from their hand.
+The second player must follow the same suit if possible.
+The highest card in the lead suit wins the round.
+If both cards are the same value, the leader automatically wins (no ties allowed).

 ## To run from terminal
 '''bash
 python tricky_battle.py